ViroGym: Realistic Large-Scale Benchmarks for Evaluating Viral Proteins: Abstract

 \section{Abstract}

-Protein language models (pLMs) have shown strong potential in prediction of the functional effects of missense variants in zero-shot settings.
-Despite this progress, benchmarking pLMs for viral proteins remains limited and systematic strategies for integrating in silico metrics with in vitro validation to guide antigen and target selection are underdeveloped.
-Here, we introduce ViroGym, a comprehensive benchmark designed to evaluate variant effect prediction in viral proteins and to facilitate selecting rational antigen candidates.
-We curated 79 deep mutational scanning (DMS) assays encompassing eukaryotic viruses, collectively comprising 552,937 mutated amino acid sequences across 7 distinct phenotypic readouts, and 21 influenza virus neutralisation tasks and a real-world predictive task for SARS-CoV-2.
-We benchmark well-established pLMs on fitness landscapes, antigenic diversity, and pandemic forecasting to provide a framework for vaccine selection, and show that pLMs selected using in vitro experimental data excel at predicting dominant circulating mutations in real world.
+Protein language models (pLMs) have shown strong potential for zero-shot prediction of missense variant effects, yet systematic benchmarking on viral proteins remains limited, a critical gap given the need for proactive tools that can anticipate emerging mutations ahead of experimental validation.
+Here we introduce ViroGym, a comprehensive benchmark evaluating pLMs across three tasks: 79 deep mutational scanning (DMS) assays covering eukaryotic viruses with 552,065 mutated sequences across 7 phenotypic readouts, 21 influenza neutralisation tasks, and a real-world pandemic prediction task for SARS-CoV-2.
+We benchmark well-established pLMs on fitness landscapes, antigenic diversity, and pandemic forecasting, and find that the ProGen2 family consistently achieves the strongest performance across all three tasks.
+Crucially, DMS and neutralisation performance reliably identifies models that generalise to real-world emergence, even though the mutation sets they surface barely overlap, revealing that complementary in vitro benchmarks capture the evolutionary constraints needed for real-world mutation forecasting.